Commercial Auto Insurance Minnesota

 $50,000 per occurrence – uninsured/underinsured motorist bodily injury liability

-Now, these minimums would be foolish to carry today and think about medical and vehicle costs.
-We recommend starting with commercial auto insurance limits like or more:
+These minimums would be foolish to carry today, and think about medical and vehicle costs.
+We recommend starting with commercial auto insurance limits of no less than:

 $100,000 per person – bodily injury liability